manksalot/PC-to-GameBoy-Printer-Python/README.md

    **Note**: Include the ICO file from the Python-Support-Files folder in the same folder as the `.py` files.

 ### Running as an EXE
+0. A Windows executable is provided in [dist](https://github.com/manksalot/PC-to-GameBoy-Printer-Python/tree/main/Python/dist).
+Due to Github upload limits it is split using 7zip; use 7zip to unpack.

 1. You must install PyInstaller by running this command:

     ```bash